 BioInnovation Institute (BII) will promote collaborative, interdisciplinary, research-based innovation in the life sciences and help build viable start-up companies with the necessary skills to ensure such innovations become widely available solutions for the benefit of human welfare and society.

-The BII Incubation Program issues convertible loans for novel, Danish start-up companies within biomedicine, medical technology and biotechnology.
-Objective is to increase the scientific maturity, attract commercial funding and bring new solutions and innovative products to the market.
+The BII Incubation Program issues convertible loans for risk free maturation of novel start-up companies within biomedicine, medical technology and biotechnology for both industrial and nutritional applications.
+Objective is to accelerate early stage technical and commercial validation and increase the scientific maturity of the start-up in order to attract funding that can bring new solutions and innovative products to the market.

 The BII Incubation Program is executed on site at the Institute’s incubator, which is located at COBIS in Copenhagen.
 It is expected that loan recipients relocate to the incubator where open offices and laboratories are offered at a reasonable cost.
 Here, the companies must carry out their main activities and take active part in the peer-to-peer and social activities.

 Success for life sciences companies that complete the BII Incubation Program is attraction of external funding for further development through agreements with investors, venture capital, corporate investments, trade sale or revenue.

 Support is provided for Danish anchored life science start-ups, build on a scientific idea/technology that has obtained technical Proof of Concept, to accelerate development of new products or services with a commercial potential within biomedicine, medical technology and biotechnology for both industrial and nutritional projects.